zeshan2001/Speedy-Fingers/README.md

 ### **_Description_**

-The Speedy Fingers is an interactive typing test platform that helps users evaluate their typing speed (in words per minute) and measure the accuracy of their keystrokes in real-time.
+The Speedy Fingers is an interactive typing test game that helps users evaluate their typing speed (in words per minute) and measure the accuracy of their keystrokes in real-time.

 ---